smhlana/landmarksapi-dotnetcore/README.md

 ## Step 5.
 Register
     You have to register before you can use the API.
-    To register an account using Postman follw these steps:
+    To register an account using Postman follow these steps:

     1. Open a new request tab by clicking the plus (+) button at the end of the tabs.
     2. Change the http request method to "POST" with the dropdown selector on the left of the URL input field.